 We hopped out of the shuttle and went inside to take care of the paperwork so we could get back on the road again and to Reykjavik.
 I added SCDW (Super Collision Damage Waiver Insurance), an extra driver (Rich), and a GPS to the car rental and we were shown our car, a green Toyota Avensis.

 Quite honestly, I really didn’t look much at the car as we were tired, I was going to do the driving to get us to our apartment for our stay, and it was raining.
 I got in the car, took off my boot, and discovered it was a manual transmission.
 Thank goodness I know how to drive stick, but this is another reason to always make sure you get the facts before you leave because if I didn’t, I would have had to go back inside and get another car.
-I’m not sure what year it was, but I have since discovered that this is a UK model as we definitely don’t have the Avensis in the US.
+Or if I’d just gone off and driven the car, for sure I would have had to get in touch with one of those personal injury attorneys after that trip.
+So that’s why you NEED to get your facts straight.
+But luckily for me, I knew how to drive a manual transmission!
+I’m not too sure what year it was, but I have since discovered that this is a UK model as we definitely don’t have the Avensis in the US.

 When we finally arrived at our apartment, the owners were waiting for us and showed us around before heading out themselves.
 At this point, we pretty much collapsed into our beds and went to sleep.
 Only five short days in Iceland and we definitely were going to make the best of every possible free minute we had.
 Come back and read about all the adventures and see the pics and how I squeezed as much as I could into our short trip.